adam-singer/Reactive-Dart/README.md

 Chaining gets really powerful when you start to think about merging observable sequences, and so forth...

 ## More To Come
 I'll be building lots more observable wrappers.
-Feel free to contribute your own.
+Feel free to contact me if you want to contribute your own.

-## Some reference Matrial on the reactive model
+## Some reference material on the reactive model
 * <http://rxwiki.wikidot.com/start>